home-assistant/companion.home-assistant/docs/notifications/cleared.md

 ![Android](/assets/android.svg)

 When a notification is cleared Android will notify the Companion app of the event.
 Along with ensuring that the groups are canceled, the app will send a `mobile_app_notification_cleared` event to your Home Assistant instance.
 This event will contain all of the notification data that was sent to the device.
 This event will fire with each and every notification that gets cleared.
-A notification is considered cleared if a user either manually swipes it away from the notification status bar or if the user clicks on the Clear All button.
+A notification is considered cleared if you either manually swipe it away from the notification status bar or if you click on the Clear All button.
+The event does not get sent if a notification is clicked on to open the app.

 Example event data: